 Personal Savings and Startup Financing – Together is Better

 When you’re just starting out as a business owner, it’s natural to think about hedging your bets and playing it a little safe.
 That’s why entrepreneurs often start their companies on shoestring budgets without much extra financing in reserve.
 But there are good and bad sides to doing it all on your own.

 - If you’re the sole investor or equity owner, you receive 100% of the profits

-- You know exactly how much is in the bank, what the costs are to operate and (hopefully) know the boundaries on what to spend money on and what not to
+- You know exactly how much is in the bank, what the costs are to operate, and (hopefully) know the boundaries on what to spend money on and what not to spend money on

-- You don’t need to rely on paying interest or deal with investors or banks to raise capital
+- You don’t need to rely on paying interest or deal with investors, banks, or other lenders to raise capital

 Disadvantages of self-financing your business: